Achillegillig/ginna/README.md

 # Community-driven cognitive labeling

 Summarizing a set of Neurosynth terms (e.g.: acoustic, comprehension, language) that were found significantly associated with each GINNA RSN is unarguably subjective and prone to errors.

+For this reason, we are working towards a collaborative platform that would allow to collect experts judgements on the cognitive process(es) that best summarize the terms attributed to each RSN.

-We would greatly value feedbacks from the community regardings the attributed labels!
-Feel free to comment on any label or propose new ones using the GitHub Issues system. see [here](/community_labeling).
+In the meantime, we would still greatly value feedbacks from the community regardings the attributed labels!
+Feel free to comment on any label or propose new ones using the GitHub Issues system. see [here](/docs/community_labeling).

 # Reproducibility